raindancers/raindancers-cdk/API.md

 ---

-### ITransitGateway <a name="ITransitGateway" id="raindancers-cdk.network.ITransitGateway"></a>
+### ITransitGateway <a name="ITransitGateway" id="raindancers-cdk.transitGateway.ITransitGateway"></a>

-- *Implemented By:* raindancers-cdk.network.TransitGateway, raindancers-cdk.network.ITransitGateway
+- *Implemented By:* raindancers-cdk.transitGateway.TransitGateway, raindancers-cdk.transitGateway.ITransitGateway

 Implmented by `TransitGateway` Obtainable by `TransitGateway.fromTransitGatewayId`.